stackpath/serverless-scripting-examples/dns-over-https/README.md

 # DNS over HTTPS

-This is an example of an [EdgeEngine](https://www.stackpath.com/products/edgeengine/) worker that responds to [DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS) requests.
+This is an example of a [serverless scripting](https://www.stackpath.com/products/edge-computing/serverless-scripting/) worker that responds to [DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS) requests.
 It delegates all calls to the Google DNS over HTTPS server for all requests except for `.stackpath` which it will use another site's IPs for.

 This is the accompanying code for the blog post [Serverless DNS over HTTPS (DoH) at the Edge](https://blog.stackpath.com/serverless-dns-over-https-at-the-edge-doh).